simonmichael/hledger/hledger/hledger.m4.md

 ### Periods or dates ?

-Report intervals like the above are most often used with `-p|--period`, to divide reports into multiple subperiods - each generated date marks a subperiod boundary.
+Report intervals like the above are most often used with `-p/--period`, to divide reports into multiple subperiods - each generated date marks a subperiod boundary.
 Here, the periods between the dates are what's important.